Feeding Your 8- to 12-Month-Old

 Article Translations: (Spanish)

 Over the next few months, they will start to explore table foods.

 Changing Eating Habits

 Offer your baby a variety of tastes and textures from all food groups.
 Start any new food with a trial run (a few days to a week) to look for any allergic reactions.
 Babies younger than 12 months old should not have:

 - Do not give honey until after a baby's first birthday.
-Honey may contain certain spores that, while harmless to adults, can cause botulism in babies.
+It can contain spores that are harmless to adults, but can cause botulism in babies.